ECFE Program Information

 ECFE Class Format

-Each ECFE class may have a different daily schedule depending on student ages and staff, but all will incorporate these periods:
+Each weekly ECFE class may have a different daily schedule depending on student ages and staff, but all will incorporate these periods:

 Explore Together